ska-telescope/sdp-workflows-procfunc/src/pss_receive/README.md

 [log][tid=140592331782016][/opt/pss-pipeline/thirdparty/cheetah/cheetah/emulator/src/emulator_main.cpp:63][1613572250]emulator using generator: 'gaussian_noise'
 ```

-and after a short time, the cheetah\_pipeline will show a bunch of log message to show that it is processing the data that it is receiving from CBF.
+and after a short time, the cheetah\_pipeline will show a bunch of log message to show that it is processing the data
+that it is receiving from CBF.

 ```bash
 [debug][tid=140130935695104][/opt/build/thirdparty/panda/install/include/panda/detail/packet_stream/ChunkerContext.cpp:453][1613572937]clearing chunk 0x7f72c0099610
 [debug][tid=140130935695104][/opt/build/thirdparty/panda/install/include/panda/detail/DataManager.cpp:221][1613572937]pushing data 0x7f72c0099610
 ```

-Eventually we'll see that pss-recieve is starting to recieve candidate data when log message like the following appear
+Eventually we'll see that pss-receive is starting to receive candidate data when log message like the following appear

 ```bash
 [debug][tid=139774761645952][/opt/pss-pipeline/thirdparty/cheetah/cheetah/exporters/src/SpeadLoggingAdapter.cpp:50][1613572975]spead: packet with 1432 bytes of payload at offset 52279064 added to heap 9